 Debra RobbinsBoard Member

 Debra is the immediate past president of Reading Village and serves professionally as a rabbi at Temple Emanu-El in Dallas, Texas.
-She has served her congregation, the largest Reform synagogue in the state of Texas, for 21 years.
-Inspirational fundraiser, teacher, and leader, Debra has refined this expertise as Vice President of the Central Conference of American Rabbis and on the Board of Jewish Family Service.
-A published author and passionate reader, she joined the Reading Village board in October 2011 and participated in her first Learning Journey, accompanied by her family, in March 2012 and her second Learning Journey with women from her congregation in March 2014.
+She has served her congregation, the largest Reform synagogue in the state of Texas, for 25 years.
+Inspirational fundraiser, teacher, and leader, Debra has refined her leadership expertise as Vice President of the Central Conference of American Rabbis and on the Board of Jewish Family Service.
+A published author and passionate reader, she joined the Reading Village board in October 2011, participated in her first Learning Journey, accompanied by her family, in March 2012 and her second Learning Journey with women from her congregation in March 2014.

 Larry DresslerBoard Member

 For over 25 years Larry Dressler helped people in organizations and communities mobilize their collective insight, commitment, and energy to make a positive difference in the world.
 He is a facilitator of high-stakes conversations and a trusted advisor to leaders who seek to weave authentic engagement and collaboration into the fabric of their organizations.
 Confidante, trip-leader, and visionary, Larry is a founding board member of Reading Village and currently serves as the Program Consultant for the Weyerhaeuser Family Foundation.